Market Entry FAST TRACK

-For avoiding the above mentioned problems the only alternative (or so it would seem to many) is to register a company and take on the import responsibilities, but this also is not as easy as it sounds.
+To avoid these problems, the main alternative is to register a company and take on the import responsibilities, but this also is not as easy as it sounds.

 Barriers to registering a company

-Instead of, or indeed in parallel to the options mentioned earlier, many companies think of establishing an LLC, representative or branch office right away, however in some cases this commitment could prove to be premature and the obligations and burdens which have to be dealt with are often underestimated.
+Many companies think of establishing an LLC, representative, or branch office right away, however the obligations and burdens which come with this decision with are often underestimated.

-From a financial perspective, not only the registration fees and costs of setting up a legal entity must be considered, but also funds and work required to keep the business running, including ensuring adherence to local accounting standards, which entails high documentation requirements.
+From a financial perspective, a company must consider the registration fees and costs of setting up a legal entity, the funds and work required to keep the business running, and adherence to local accounting standards and their onerous documentation.

-The time taken for the registration of a company with the state authorities can, on paper, be quite quick in post CIS countries.
-However, in reality, a lot of time and effort is required to gather all documents required for the registration application, open a bank account, recruit and employ the general director or head of representative office, organize a legal address, obtain work visas (if employing foreign workers), and the amount of resources required can be difficult to predict accurately.
+The time to register a company with the state authorities can, on paper, be quite quick in post CIS countries.
+However, in reality, it takes a lot of time and effort to gather all necessary documents for the registration application, opening a bank account, recruiting and employing the general director or head of a representative office, organizing a legal address, and obtaining work visas (if employing foreign workers).
+The amount of resources required can be difficult to predict accurately.

-Ambitious companies go through this entire setup process in order to get just one marketing or sales manager on the ground and “test” out the market – a significant investment for an uncertain outcome.
+Companies must go through this entire setup process in order to get just one marketing or sales manager on the ground and test the market – a significant investment for an uncertain outcome.

 Market Entry FAST TRACK – The Concept

-It is a quick and effective, low risk solution that can be implemented within a couple of weeks, or even quicker.
-The central point to this concept, around which everything revolves, is the overlooked (and often unknown) option of outstaffing.
+It is a quick, effective, and low risk solution that can be implemented within a few weeks.
+The central point to this concept is the overlooked and often unknown option of outstaffing.

-We call it Market Entry FAST TRACK service.
+We call it the Market Entry FAST TRACK service.

-- Are new to the market and wish to ‘test the water’ without committing to large investments.
+- Are new to the market and wish to ‘test the waters’ without committing to large investments.

-- Have existing clients in Russia/the CIS but wish to expand their customer base locally (i.e. by having a marketing/business development representative(s) on the ground) without making significant investments.
+- Have existing clients in Russia/the CIS but wish to expand their customer base locally without making significant investments.

-- Work locally via distributors, but wish to either increase sales by implementing business development and marketing campaigns, or who wish to bypass the distributor altogether (in this case, for exporters of goods, our DDP import service is a great option).
+- Work locally via distributors, but wish to either increase sales by implementing business development and marketing campaigns, or who wish to bypass the distributor altogether.

-- Are planning to register a company but wish to initiate the sales and marketing processes during the company registration (so that the ‘ball is already rolling’ when the company is finally registered’).
+- Are planning to register a company but wish to initiate the sales and marketing processes during company registration.

-- Already have an office in one of our countries, wish to hire more employees, but have strict corporate headcounts.
+- Already have an office and wish to hire more employees, but have strict corporate headcounts.

-- Are exiting the market (liquidating their company) but have key clients locally they wish to keep working with.
+- Are exiting the market or liquidating their company, but have key clients locally they wish to keep working with.

 The key elements to this service package are: